TLRKiliann/login-mysql/README.md

 - axios
 - react-router-dom
 - typescript
-- une classe authentication avec constante et fonction en static
+- une classe authentication (src/service/authentication-service).
+- un fichier service pour la transmission des requêtes avec axios (src/service/serviceLogin.ts).

 ---

 **EN**

+This project is divided into backend and frontend.

+The aim of this project is to understand login with authentication in typescript, using DOM elements.
+The LoginTester.tsx test file is used to test the form with react-hook-form.

-Perform a login with cookie (with parameters), localStorage and authentication (username and passord) with mariadb in remote (LAN).
+I also used a database with mariadb in remote mode (LAN).
+I preferred to focus on the exchange of requests between axios and the backend (node + express), so I didn't use useContext() for the provider of children and privateRoutes with token, etc. I used a test file called LoginTester.tsx to test the form.

-Make sure to secure connections between your client machine and your server with ssh (asymmetric encryption), as well as with UFW or iptables for ssh and mysql ports.
+Make sure you secure connections between your client machine and your server with ssh (asymmetric encryption), as well as with the UFW firewall or iptables for ssh and mysql ports.

-To do this project, I've used :
+For the backend :
 - node
 - express
 - dotenv